 Pressure Swing Adsorption (PSA) Generators

 Pressure swing adsorption generators work in a similar way as membrane nitrogen generators.
 They also require a compressed air source, but instead of being passed through a membrane, the air is passed through two columns of tightly packed material called Carbon Molecular Sieve (CMS).
 The CMS columns allow nitrogen molecules to pass through, and will adsorb all oxygen and other molecules.
 Once one sieve becomes completely saturated with oxygen or other materials, the second sieve will depressurize.
 This reverses the adsorption process, cleaning out the CMS and releasing all the impurities through an outlet.
 This process will repeat, leaving behind nitrogen gas that has a purity range between 98-99.999%.
 This makes PSA generators ideal for processes that require ultra high-purity nitrogen.
-Learn more about Pressure Swing Adsorption Technology and watch our video on how pressure swing adsorption works.
+Read more on Pressure Swing Adsorption Technology and watch our video on how pressure swing adsorption works.

 These four examples are among the most common nitrogen generation methods used in laboratories today.
 With so many different methods available, it can be difficult to know which one is best for you.
 Organomation's sales team is here to help - just contact firstname.lastname@example.org or reach out through our live chat during normal business hours.